The Best Wired Routers for Home or Small Business

 When you buy through links in this article, I may earn an affiliate commission.
 Learn More.

-Wired routers used to be a necessity for anyone setting up a small local area network, but even with the rapid technology improvements and growing ubiquity of WiFi there is still a place for these devices in our homes and small businesses.
+Wired routers used to be a necessity for anyone setting up a small local area network, but even with the rapid technology improvements and growing ubiquity of wireless network connectivity there is still a place for these devices in our homes and small businesses.

-It’s now possible to get extremely capable small routers at prices that would have been unheard of only a few years ago, and there are good options for various needs from high speed internet connections to VPN focused models.
+It’s now possible to get extremely capable small, wired routers at prices that would have been unheard of only a few years ago, and there are good options for various needs from high-speed internet connections to VPN focused models.

 do you need a wired router?

 If you’re looking to get more control and visibility over your internet traffic, improve security through a more powerful firewall, add a gateway device to manage multiple internal networks, or you don’t need wireless access at all, then a wired router is the way to go.

 Best Wired Router Overall

-The Mikrotek hEX S model is the latest small wired router from the company and expands upon the original hEX model by adding an SFP port (Small Form-factor Pluggable module) and Power-over-Ethernet (PoE) for both powering itself and passing power to other networked devices like access points and cameras.
+The Mikrotek hEX S gigabit model is the latest small wired router from the company and expands upon the original hEX model by adding an SFP port (Small Form-factor Pluggable module) and Power-over-Ethernet (PoE) for both powering itself and passing power to other networked devices like access points and cameras.

 SFP is something most home setups won’t need, but small business may find it useful for upstream connectivity as it allows for a variety of different connection modules to added.
 I’ve gone with this model anyway as the price difference down to the base hEX is marginal, and it’s nice to have the extensibility in case you need it later.

 MikroTik runs RouterOS, which is a feature rich, powerful commercial grade OS with a wide range of advanced features including various VPN protocols, IPSec, firewall and NAT control, VLANs, and port aggregation.
 While there is a quick start process to get the basics up and running quickly, and a GUI is on offer for much of the general configuration, it’s not something for beginners.
 The interface can take some getting used to and require hunting around for specific settings.